Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > build a separate glossary that spans multiple projects or the entire organization, and just include terms specific to
 > a single project in each SRS.

+N/A (so far?)

 ### Appendix B: Analysis Models
 > Optionally, include any pertinent analysis models, such as data flow diagrams, class diagrams, state-transition
 > diagrams, or entity-relationship diagrams.

+Will Update as I go.

 ### Appendix C: To Be Determined List
 > Collect a numbered list of the TBD (to be determined) references that remain in the SRS so they can be tracked to closure.